 - Reduced hiring costs through internal capability development

-- Innovation revenue attributable to cross-domain insights
+- Revenue attributable to cross-domain innovation

 - Time savings from reduced coordination overhead